AgriculturalModelExchangeInitiative/Crop2ML/doc/user/overview.rst

 Our main objectives are:

 * define a **declarative language** to describe either an atomic model or a composition of models
-* add semantic dimension to CropML language by annotation of the models to allow the composition of components of different platforms by using the standards of the semantic web
+* add semantic dimension to Crop2ML language by annotation of the models to allow the composition of components of different platforms by using the standards of the semantic web
-* develop a library to allow the transformation and the exchange of CropML model between different Crop modelling and simulation platform
+* develop a library to allow the transformation and the exchange of Crop2ML model between different Crop modelling and simulation platform
-* provide a **web repository** enabling registration, search and discovery of CropML Models
+* provide a **web repository** enabling registration, search and discovery of Crop2ML Models
 * facilitate Agricultural Model Exchange Initiative